Boys and Girls (2000 film): Plot

 12-year-olds Jennifer Burrows and Ryan Walker meet aboard an airplane and are immediately at odds.
-4 years later, Ryan is the mascot at his high school in Los Angeles, while Jennifer is elected Homecoming Queen at hers.
-During the halftime ceremony between their two schools, Ryan is chased by the rival mascot and loses his mascot head, only to find it run over by Jennifer's ceremonial car.
+Four years later, Ryan is the mascot at his high school in Los Angeles, while Jennifer is elected Homecoming Queen at hers.
+During the halftime ceremony between their two schools, he is chased by the rival mascot and loses his mascot head, only to find it run over by her ceremonial car.
 Jennifer later finds Ryan and tries to console him about his costume.
 They part ways once more, realizing they are too different from each other.

-1 year later, Ryan and Jennifer are students at UC Berkeley.
-Ryan is in a steady relationship with his high school sweetheart, Betty, and Jennifer is living with a musician.
+One year later, Ryan and Jennifer are students at UC Berkeley.
+He is in a steady relationship with his high school sweetheart Betty, and Jennifer is living with a musician.
 Ryan and Betty break up after realizing their differences.
-Ryan meets his roommate, Hunter, whose real name is Steve, a self-described ladies' man with numerous elaborate—and unsuccessful—ploys for seducing women.
+He meets his roommate Hunter, whose real name is Steve, a self-described ladies' man with numerous elaborate—and unsuccessful—ploys for seducing women.

 Jennifer moves in with her best friend Amy after she and her boyfriend break up.
-Ryan and Amy start going out, and he renews his friendship with Jennifer, even after Amy has her "breakup" with him.
+Ryan and Amy start going out, and he renews his friendship with Jennifer, even after she is tasked by Amy to break up with him.
 They take walks, console each other over break-ups, and gradually become best friends.
-Jennifer even talks Ryan into dating again, as he starts seeing a girl named Megan.
+Jennifer even talks Ryan into dating again, he starts seeing a girl named Megan.

 One night, in a cynical mood towards love, Jennifer breaks down, and Ryan tries to console her.
 To their equal surprise, they have sex.
 Ryan breaks up with Megan.
-Afraid of commitment, Jennifer says that sleeping together was a mistake and that they should pretend it never happened.
-Hurt and lovesick, Ryan ghosts Jennifer and withdraws into his studies.
+Afraid of commitment, Jennifer insists sleeping together was a mistake and that they should pretend it never happened.
+Hurt and heart-broken, Ryan ghosts her, withdrawing into his studies.

 As months pass, Jennifer graduates and readies herself to travel to Italy.
 She encounters Ryan, whom she has not seen since the day after their night together, at a hilltop overlooking the Golden Gate Bridge.
-Ryan confesses his feelings to her, but she tells him that she doesn't feel the same way.
+Ryan confesses his feelings to her, but she insists the feeling are not mutual.
 He wishes her well in Italy and leaves.

 On the shuttle to the airport, Jennifer passes the same hilltop where they used to spend time together and realizes that she wants to be with Ryan.
 She immediately races back to her apartment and finds Amy frantically getting dressed to greet her.
-Steve confidently strolls out of Amy's bedroom and tells Jennifer that Ryan is heading back to Los Angeles on a plane.
+Steve confidently strolls out of Amy's bedroom and tells Jennifer that Ryan is flying back to Los Angeles.

 While waiting for departure, Ryan hears Jennifer confess her love for him in Latin.
-After some convincing and feeling the wrath of a flight attendant, they rekindle their romance where they first met—on an airplane.
+After some convincing, and feeling the wrath of a flight attendant, they rekindle their romance where they first met--on an airplane.